Hey! I’m Mac Deryng, WiFi Ninja, CWNE #357, Director of Ekahau University & Product Marketing at Ekahau!

 It was a busy ‘transition’ period for my wife and I as we were in the middle of moving houses whilst she was pregnant.
 But it didn’t stop both Ninjas from getting all CWNP professional level exams by Q3 2019 and applying for the CWNE.
 By the end of Q4 2019 we were both honoured to get the CWNE badge!

-Currently, we’re switching our focus to the third branch of the WiFi Ninjas family – Training.
-We can’t wait.
-We’ll do our best.
-We’ve head a chance to learn from the best in the industry and we both feel it’s time to pay the community debt back by constantly challenging ourselves, upskilling and channeling our passion into WiFi Ninjas Podcast, Blog and Training.
-There is no better way to learn than to teach.
-And that’s what we plan to do.
-Teach, share the knowledge and make wireless more fun that it already is.
+In early 2020 we’ve switched our focus to the third branch of the WiFi Ninjas family – Training.
+We’ve head a chance to learn from the best in the industry and we both feel there is no better way to learn than to teach.

 Outside of wireless I love sailing and are getting more and more into yoga with my lovely wife Magdalena and son Julian.